 Altera shrugged.
 “I will continue on my path.
 Guide the people towards what I believe is the right path and hope that such injustice will never be repeated.”

 Ragna looked at her.
-Her crimson eyes burned in their usual luster.
+Her crimson eyes burned with their usual luster.
 No, perhaps even brighter than ever.
 There were no signs of fatigue on her.
 They had explored the temple for hours, and she was fit as ever.
 Was this difference between them and a Valkyrie?
 No, that was unlikely.
 Her father was always tired.
 He could even sleep on chairs without problems.